asash/bert4rec_repro/README.md

 ```

 ### 7. Clone necessary github repos into workdir:
-**Note: during the paper review stage, please use code in the tar archives linked as addtional materials instead of cloning github repos.**

 #### 7.1 our patched version of BERT4Rec-VAE-Pytorch version.
 The patch allows the code to be used as a library: We have to keep this repo separately due to licenses incompatibility